szaumoor/ZS_ShadowdancerOverhaul/README.md

 Should be compatible with anything that doesn't modify the shadowdancer kit directly.
 My other mods will take this mod into account if shadowdancer-specific changes are made.

-I would suggest installing my tweaks in ZSTweaks for Avoid Death and Assassination to make all the HLAs all the more rewarding, since those are kept intact.
-Finally, I would highly recommend installing something that enables the Evasion ability from IWD, to make thieves truly more powerful than they are (and they should be).
+I would suggest installing my tweaks in ZSTweaks for Avoid Death and Assassination to make all the HLAs all the more rewarding, as well as my other thematic rogue tweaks, including THAC0 improvements to rogues.
+Finally, for BG, I would highly recommend installing something that enables the Evasion ability from IWD, to make thieves truly more powerful than they are (and they should be).

 It's currently compatible with PoD (Pits of Despair), as it is the only mod that I know of that introduces joinable NPC shadowdancers.
 That mod is not yet available, but compatibility is given nevertheless.
 It is highly recommended in any event because vanilla shadowdancer is largely unremarkable comparatively.